docsforadobe/after-effects-scripting-guide/docs/general/application.rst

 -  In Windows, the value is returned on the command line when After Effects was launched on the command line (using the ``afterfx`` or ``afterfx –m`` command), and a script was specified with the ``–r`` or ``–s`` option.

--  in Mac OS, the value is returned as the AppleScript ``DoScript`` result for each script.
+-  In Mac OS, the value is returned as the AppleScript ``DoScript`` result for each script.

-In both Mac OS and Windows, the value is set to 0 (``EXIT_SUCCESS``) at the beginning of each script evaluation.
+-  In both Mac OS and Windows, the value is set to 0 (``EXIT_SUCCESS``) at the beginning of each script evaluation.
 In the event of an error while the script is running, the script can set this to a positive integer that indicates what error occurred.

 **Type**